Carter Brown: Early life

 He was born on 1 August 1923 at Ilford, Essex, England, the only child of Harry Thomas Yates a railway clerk, and his wife Linda Annie, née Willingale.
 Alan worked for British Acoustic Films where he converted films from 35mm to 16mm.

 Enlisting in the Royal Navy in September 1942, he served aboard Landing Craft Support (Large) 504 on operations that included the Normandy landings on June 6, 1944.
 After he was commissioned in February 1945, he spent eighteen months in the light cruiser, HMS Euryalus, in the East Indies Fleet and British Pacific Fleet where he first visited Australia.
 He was demobilised as a sub-lieutenant in England in January 1947.

 On leave in Sydney in 1945 he had met 18-year-old Denise Sinclair MacKellar.
 They married on 3 June 1946 at St Chad’s Church of England, Cremorne, New South Wales.
 In England he went back to British Acoustic Films as a sound cameraman, a job he found unrewarding.
 He wrote some magazine articles and radio scripts that were rejected.
 The couple returned to Australia in 1948.

-After working as a salesman, wine company clerk and newsagent supplier, Yates joined Qantas Empire Airways Ltd. as a publicity writer where he produced their monthly flight magazine as well as the staff journal.
+After working as a salesman, wine company clerk and newsagent supplier, Yates joined Qantas as a publicity writer where he produced their monthly flight magazine as well as the staff journal.